jheare/Fish546-Jake/Course Project/Product/DATA_RECORDS.md

 A log file produced by the program was then moved from the samples directory to the data directory for backup.
 While no errors are produced from this run, it only produces fastq files with barcodes instead of sample names.

-**directory** repository ./Fish546-Jake/data
+**directory** ./data

 **process radtags log file**
 process_ radtags.log

 ### Samples for Stacks Process ###

 Fastq files produced from *process_radtags* were checked for quality.
 The top 10 samples containing more than 180k reads were then selected to run through Stacks process.
-Sample fastq files can be found in **Hummingbird/Users/srlab/samples**.
+Sample fastq files can be found in **./samples**.

 **samples used**